-Nightfall was Arodel’s favourite time of day – not just because Magnus’ last warm rays graced the Valenwood’s foliage with their golden light so artfully, sending a myriad of brilliant speckles dancing all over the lush thicket, but also because of the promise it harboured: the promise of sleep, the only meaningful antidote against the emptiness that was eating away at her substance in every waking moment.
+Nightfall was Arodel’s favourite time of day; not just because Magnus’ last warm rays graced the Valenwood’s foliage with their golden light so artfully, sending a myriad of brilliant speckles dancing all over the lush thicket, but also because of the promise it harboured: the promise of sleep, the only appreciable antidote against the emptiness that was eating away at her substance in every waking moment.

-Arodel was headed to Marbruk, where an affluent apothecary was waiting for the herbs safely tucked away in one of the saddle bags.
-The amicable Khajiit was willing to part with enough of her money to ensure the battered altmer woman a graciously light-headed evening at the Parchment & Horn.
-It’s become a habit for her to induce sleep rather than to wait for it to occur naturally, and what would be better suited to serve as a catalyst than Eldumoril’s home made honey rum.
+Arodel was headed to Marbruk, where an well-heeled apothecary was waiting for the herbs safely tucked away in one of the elf’s saddle bags.
+The amicable Khajiit was willing to part with enough of her money to ensure the battered Altmer lass a graciously light-headed evening at the Parchment & Horn.
+It had become a habit for her to induce sleep rather than to wait for it to occur naturally, and what would have been better suited to serve as a catalyst than Eldumoril’s home made honey rum.

-The brewer was quite the handsome altmer fellow by Arodel’s standards, and he was surely part of the reason why she kept coming back to look for jobs in this particular establishment.
-Or maybe she just enjoyed the drinks.
+The brewer was quite the handsome fellow by Arodel’s standards, and he was surely part of the reason why she kept coming back to look for jobs in this particular establishment.
+Maybe she simply enjoyed the drinks.
 But as Eldumoril liked to say: “Mead from meat, wine from grapes… by the end of the night it all tastes the same”, and Arodel was inclined to agree.

 Maybe I even get enough to pay for a proper meal this time, the woman thought.
 In any case she wasn’t picky; whatever could keep her body going was fine.
 The only thing that mattered was the booze to knock her out at the end of an arduous day.

 “Relax, Wolf, no rush.
 Let’s enjoy the scenery a little longer” Arodel muttered as they trudged along the trail that connected Bramblebreach with Marbruk, and she gave the ashen dire wolf who carried her a soft pat on his massive head.
 Thankful to be able to rest her legs for a while she produced a piece of jerky from the pouch sitting atop the remodelled horse saddle and chucked it in the general direction of his muzzle.
 Wolf gracefully caught it between his finger-long incisors and swallowed it whole without slowing down even a little.
-“Good boy” she whispered and patted him once more.
+“Good boy” she whispered and scratched him between his ears.

-Getting jobs done to make ends meet was considerably simplified by Wolf’s ability to cover great distances much better than Arodel’s legs ever could, but even the unmatched stamina of her four-legged partner paled in comparison to the invaluable company he provided.
-Hopefully he would never run away.
+Getting jobs done to make ends meet was considerably simplified by Wolf’s ability to cover great distances much better than Arodel’s legs ever could, but even the unmatched stamina of her quadruped partner paled in comparison to the invaluable company he provided.
+Hopefully he would never leave.
 The thought alone was unsettling.

 Ew.
 Altmer.
 They smell.